 - most older PDF documents are not fully accessible to screen reader software;

-- some of our pages are difficult to navigate using just a keyboard;
+- our Diary feature is difficult to navigate using just a keyboard;

 - you cannot skip to sections of each page when using a screen reader.